aikyashah/fetchrewards-challenge/README.md

 fetchrewards-challenge is a REST web service developed in Java using Spring Boot.
 It return true or false by checking whether the String supplied in the URL path follows the pyramid build or not.

+- Time complexity of the algorithm is O(n) where n = length of the input String
+- Space Complexity is of the order O(n) where n = length of the input String

 # Specifications:
 - Java version: 1.8
 - Spring Boot version: 2.3.4